mpjovanovich/course-notes/content/SDEV120/selection.md

 #### Demo Programs

-... rename and link ...

-Number is even (single dec. st.)
+Number is even
+Number is odd
+(We will do even or odd shortly.)

 ## Dual Alternative